cnobile2012/django-pam/docs/source/configuration.rst

   {% block content %}{% include "django_pam/accounts/_login.html" %}{% endblock %}

 The stanza above includes the Django PAM CSS and JavaScript code through the form.
-Then the overriding CSS is included.
+Then your overriding CSS is included.
 The JavaScript code, that's included from the form, is not dependent on any toolkit.

 Logout::